savedra1/rental-alerts/README.md

         ]
     }
     ```
-    _Note: Be aware this AWS user will be fairly priviledges so be careful when saving their AWS access key and secret key.
+    _Be aware this AWS user will be fairly priviledged so be careful when saving their AWS access key and secret key.
 It's also recommended to add these permissions to an IAM group which the user can then be added to rather than to the user directly._

-3. Create an AWS s3 bucket manually with a folder called inside the bucket called `dev`.
+3. Create an AWS s3 bucket manually with a folder inside the bucket called `dev`.
 Also ensure the region set in the project's `/aws-infra/main.tf` is correct.
 E.g:
     ```
     provider "aws" {
         region = "eu-west-1"